bazelbuild/bazel-blog/_posts/2019-02-15-introducing-aquery.md

 _tl;dr: [`bazel aquery`](https://docs.bazel.build/versions/master/aquery.html) is a new bazel command that queries the action graph, and thus allows you to gain insights about the actions executed in a build (inputs, outputs, command line, …).
 `aquery`’s API is now stable and supported by the Bazel team._

+## Why `bazel aquery`?

+_"What was the command line that produced this output file?"_

+_"Did the new change in my rule implementation affect the current list of actions?"_

+_"What was the exact command line used to run action X?"_

+Those are some of the questions which can be answered with `aquery`.
+The `aquery` command allows you to query for actions to be executed in your build.
+It operates on the post-analysis Action Graph and exposes information about Actions, Artifacts and their relationships.

+`aquery` is already being used in our various workflows.
+An example usage of `aquery` can be found in the Bazel issue [#6861](https://github.com/bazelbuild/bazel/issues/6861), where we are migrating legacy CROSSTOOL fields.
+In this case, Bazel users would run a migration tool, and then use `aquery` to verify that the migration tool works properly, in particular:

+- The actions generated while building the same target before & after running the migration tool are the same.
+- The command lines run for each action are the same.

+The specific usage is implemented in [`aquery_differ` tool](https://github.com/bazelbuild/bazel/blob/master/tools/aquery_differ/aquery_differ.py).
+This also serves as an example of how tools can be built on top of `aquery`.

 ## Background & Motivation

 Apart from providing the ability to build & test your projects, Bazel also offers insights into how those processes happen with [`query`](https://docs.bazel.build/versions/master/query-how-to.html) and [`cquery`](https://docs.bazel.build/versions/master/cquery.html).
 These existing tools have been very helpful with answering the questions about dependencies of targets in your Bazel project.